KeLLs-Link/MEAN-STACK/meanstack.md

 Run the following command:
 ```
 sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 0C49F3730359A14518585931BC711F9BA15703C6
-echo "deb [ arch=amd64 ] https://repo.mongodb.org/apt/ubuntu trusty/mongodb-org/3.4 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-3.4.list
+echo "deb [ arch=amd64 ] https://repo.mongodb.org/apt/ubuntu focal/mongodb-org/4.4 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-4.4.list
 ```
+This will allow you to install the latest MongoDB version compatible with Ubuntu 20.04.
+Remember to update your system’s package cache after making these changes:

 ***N/B: If you are using Ubuntu 22.04 the above script wont work, while MongoDB 4.4 does not natively support Ubuntu 22.04, there is a workaround that allows you to run it on your server.
-Follow the steps below:***

 Install the Required Dependency: First, install libssl1.1, which is needed by MongoDB.
 Since there’s no direct install candidate for Ubuntu 22.04, we’ll add the package from the Ubuntu 20.04 repository: